 Practical: Individuals who easily capture the essentials of a situation.
 On that basis, they define how they fit into their plans and act, making sure not to stay lost in details.
 More than just looking at how things could be, they look at how they really are.
 Practical people reach conclusions faster, take decisions quickly, can measure things in the correct perspective faster, and have a greater understanding of common sense.
 In the workplace, they are considered people who get the work done.

-Descriptors: grounded, prosaic, solution oriented, steady, conventional
+Common Descriptors: grounded, prosaic, solution-oriented, steady, conventional

-Descriptors: abstract, absentminded, impractical, absorbed in ideas
+Common Descriptors: abstract, absentminded, impractical, absorbed in ideas

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 1. When have you taken an existing process and used your own creativity to make it better?

-2. How to do you prioritize your work?
+2. How do you prioritize your work?

 3. What is the most creative or innovative project you have worked on?

-4. Tell me about a time when you created a unique idea or solution, and it was rejected by your colleagues.
+4. Tell me about a time when you created a unique idea or solution and it was rejected by your colleagues.
 How were you able to bounce back?

 5. Creative people seem to offer fresh insights frequently.
-Give me an example when one of your insights was well received by others.
+Give me an example of when one of your insights was well received by others.